Vegas Drive Church of Christ

 Gossip

 I’m a risk taker by nature in many areas of life.
-I guess that’s pretty obvious as a woman who married a man at 17 that I’d only known for four months.
+I guess that’s pretty obvious as a woman who married a man at only 17 after only knowing him for four months.
 On the other hand, after we married, we felt it too risky to continue motorcycling during the years we were raising children, then got back on once we were empty nesters, until someone ran out into a car ahead of us and we crashed.
-Even living nomadically just four months after Covid broke out was quite risky.
-I’m willing to take some risks, but you’ll never see me sitting at a “one arm bandit” because, for starters, there's good reason why gambling is called “stupidity tax”.
-And as much as I love artistic architecture, I knew I’d not be able to stomach even a walk down the Vegas Strip where huge signage invites even 18-year-old boys to see things that grieve my soul.
+Even living nomadically, just four months after the pandemic broke out, was quite risky.
+I’m willing to take some risks, but you’ll never see me sitting at one of those “one-armed bandits” because, for starters, there's a good reason why gambling is called “stupidity tax”.
+And as much as I love artistic architecture, I knew I’d not be able to stomach even a walk down the Vegas Strip where huge signage invites even 18-year-old boys to see things that so deeply grieve my soul.

-We must count the cost of all we do and even seek out the advice of the wise around us, but of course not every risk can be foreseen.
+We must count the cost of all we do and seek out the advice of the wise around us.
+That being said, of course, not everything can be foreseen.
 Sometimes we are flying blind.
-In fact, sometimes you do the math and it all adds up to “go for it”, then unforeseen circumstances cause the chance you took to explode into a million pieces and all you can do is stand and watch the ashes descend on your head sometimes for years like confetti from the hadean realm.
-I’ve had that happen more than once.
-I’m hoping today’s not one of those days, because, after all this writing about risk, I actually have a helicopter waiting to take me on a flyover of Zion National Park today.
-Ironic timing often makes me smile.
+In fact, sometimes you do the math and it all adds up to “go for it”, then unforeseen circumstances can cause the chance you took to explode into a million pieces and all you can do is stand and watch, sometimes for years, the ashes descend on your head like confetti from the Hadean realm.
+I’ve had that happen more than once, but I’m hoping today’s not one of those days, because, after all this writing about risk, I actually have a helicopter waiting to take me on a flyover of Zion National Park today.
+Ironic timing is a funny thing.

 Vegas Drive church of Christ